Dominican Republic

 The Dominican Republic has the largest economy in the Caribbean and the seventh-largest in Latin America.
-Over the last 25 years, the Dominican Republic has had the fastest-growing economy in the Western Hemisphere – with an average real GDP growth rate of 5.3% between 1992 and 2018.
+The country has had the fastest-growing economy in the Western Hemisphere – with an average real GDP growth rate of 5.3% between 1992 and 2018.
 GDP growth in 2014 and 2015 reached 7.3 and 7.0%, respectively, the highest in the Western Hemisphere.
 Recent growth has been driven by construction, manufacturing, tourism, and mining.
-The country is the site of the third largest (in terms of production) gold mine in the world, the Pueblo Viejo mine.
+The country is the site of the world's third largest gold mine in terms of production, the Pueblo Viejo mine.
 The gold production of the country was 31 metric tonnes in 2015.

 The Dominican Republic is the most visited destination in the Caribbean.
-A geographically diverse nation, the Dominican Republic is home to both the Caribbean's tallest mountain peak, Pico Duarte, and the Caribbean's largest lake and lowest point, Lake Enriquillo.
+A geographically diverse nation, the country is home to both the Caribbean's tallest mountain peak, Pico Duarte, and the Caribbean's largest lake and lowest point, Lake Enriquillo.
 The island has an average temperature of 26 °C and great climatic and biological diversity.
 The country is also the site of the first cathedral, palace, monastery, and fortress built in the Americas, located in Santo Domingo's Colonial Zone, a World Heritage Site.